canada-ca/Open_First_Whitepaper/Assessments/Assessment Approach.md

  - Domain-specific industry standards and best practices

 **2. Collaborative assessment against criteria:**
- - Leveraging open source knowledge within the GC, domain experts will complete assessments
+ - Leveraging open source knowledge from domain experts to complete assessments
  - Tools to be assessed against will be contributed by the community based on existing and emerging tools
  - If you would like to assess a tool that you don't see listed, make a pull request for a new file, and use the [template](https://github.com/canada-ca/Open_First_Whitepaper/blob/master/Assessments/Template.md)